Harrogate Ladies' College: Boarding

 The school has a long boarding tradition and over half of senior school pupils are boarders.
 Full or flexible boarding is available to girls aged 10 and above.
 There are five boarding houses: Armaclare, Clarence, Lancaster, Lincoln, or Tower.
 The first four are situated in the heart of the campus.
 Tower House, which is similar to a university hall of residence and houses Upper Sixth girls, is located further away from the main school.
 Each house is overseen by a housemistress and full-time residential staff who look after boarders during after-school hours.
-The head of boarding is Laura Brookes.